 Pros:

-- Short learning curve thanks to user-friendly interface
+- Short learning curve thanks to user-friendly drag-and-drop interface

 - Excellent customer support and training resources